 wesley lanyon, aos award namesake

-The AOS’s Lanyon Award recognizes the early-career ornithologist who authors the best integrative paper on avian science in either AOS journal (Ornithology or Ornithological Applications).
-It is given in honor of Wesley “Bud” Lanyon, who served as the 37th President of the American Ornithologists’ Union.
+The American Ornithological Society’s (AOS’s) Wesley Lanyon Award recognizes the early-career ornithologist who authored the best integrative avian science review paper published in either AOS journal (Ornithology or Ornithological Applications).
+The award is offered every two years and is given in honor of Wesley “Bud” Lanyon, who served as the 37th President of the American Ornithologists’ Union.
 Bud was a steadfast and committed leader in the field of ornithology and a respected mentor of many generations of scientists.
-He was particularly keen to support researchers in the midst of writing their dissertations and those who had recently completed their Ph.D.s.
-Because they possess a thorough understanding of the current literature, he recognized, they are poised to provide novel insights into classic areas of ornithology and to elucidate emerging fields of study.
+He was particularly keen to support researchers in the midst of writing their dissertations and those who had recently completed their Ph.D.s, recognizing that they possess a thorough understanding of the current literature and are poised to provide novel insights into classic areas of ornithology and to elucidate emerging fields of study.

-The 2025 Wesley Lanyon Award provides a $1,500 honorarium to the winner, as well as a $1,000 travel stipend and gratis registration to attend the 2025 AOS annual meeting, for which the winner will organize a symposium on their winning review topic.
-The winner will be announced to the public as soon as the winning paper is selected; the award will be conferred at the 2025 AOS annual meeting.
-All award nominees are expected to have a high standard of ethical and social behavior that is strongly aligned with the AOS Code of Conduct & Ethics.
+The 2027 Wesley Lanyon Award provides a $1,500 honorarium to the winner, as well as a $1,000 travel stipend and gratis registration to attend the 2027 AOS annual meeting, for which the winner may organize a symposium on their winning review topic.
+The winner will be announced to the public as soon as the winning paper is selected and the award will be conferred at the meeting.
+All award nominees are expected to have a high standard of behavior that is aligned with the AOS Code of Conduct & Ethics.

 Call for Abstracts